-The servo motors can be used as a power feed for the carriage or cross-slide.
+The servo motors can be used as a power feed for the carriage or crossslide.

-- a.
-Press the PWR FEED soft key. - b.
-The conversation line will read "Power Feed 10 ipm indicating the status and feed rate.
-To powerfeed in ipr press the ipr soft key.
-This key will toggle between ipm and ipr.
-The ipr default is 0.010". - c.
-Press FEED ↑ or FEED ♥ to adjust the feedrate from 1 ipm to 100 ipm or 0.001 and 0.099 ipr.
-See Math Help 30 (section 11.3F) to determine the proper feedrate in ipm if you know the inch per revolution feed. - d.
-Press X or Z, the dimension you wish to move to, and INC SET.
+a.
+Press the PWR FEED soft key.

-- e.
+- b.
+The conversation line will read "Power Feed 10 ipm" indicating the status and feed rate. - c.
+Press FEED \bigstar or FEED \checkmark to adjust the feedrate from 1 ipm to 100 ipm. - d.
+Press X or Z, the dimension you wish to move to, and INC SET. - e.
 Press GO to begin power feed. - f.
 Press STOP to halt power feed for any reason.
 Press GO to resume. - g.
 When the movement is complete, the system will revert to normal DRO operation.